Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction: Algorithm versus LLM comparison

 This appendix illustrates the comparison structure with two representative datasets: Asia (benchmark, 8 nodes, highest coverage at 23.4\%) and Synthetic-12 (synthetic, 12 nodes, highest synthetic coverage at 20.3\%).
 Each table shows the algorithmic ground truth mean, the mean LLM predicted range averaged across all 8 models and the percentage of models whose range contained the true mean.
 Algo Mean is the empirical mean over 100 algorithm runs.
 LLM Range is the mean predicted interval averaged across all 8 models' aggregated predictions.
 Coverage is the percentage of the 8 models whose predicted range contained the true algorithmic mean (multiples of 12.5\%).

 Comparing the two tables illustrates key patterns from the main results.
-On Asia, PC Recall achieves 87.5\% coverage (the highest single combination in the study) while SHD coverage is 0\% for PC and FCI, consistent with the SHD memorization gap in Table~\ref{tab:coverage_algorithm_metric_grid}.
-On Synthetic-12, LiNGAM collapses to 0\% across precision, F1 and SHD, while NOTEARS SHD reaches 75\%, directly reflecting the algorithm$\times$metric dissociation discussed in Section~\ref{sec:memorization_probes}.
+On Asia, PC Recall achieves 87.5\% coverage (the highest single combination in the study) while SHD coverage is 0\% for PC and FCI.
+On Synthetic-12, LiNGAM collapses to 0\% across precision, F1 and SHD, while NOTEARS SHD reaches 75\%, directly reflecting the algorithm$\times$metric dissociation discussed more in Appendix~\ref{app:algo}.

 Two patterns are visible in Table~\ref{tab:calibrated_dataset}.
 First, three of the four synthetic datasets rank among the four lowest positions, aligning with the benchmark/synthetic degradation reported in Section~\ref{sec:benchmarksyn}.
 Second, within benchmark datasets, coverage correlates inversely with network size: Asia (8 nodes, 23.4\%) and Cancer (5 nodes, 21.9\%) are the highest-performing benchmarks, while Hepar2 (70 nodes, 10.9\%) is the lowest.
 Synthetic-12 is the sole exception, achieving 20.3\% coverage comparable to small benchmarks, consistent with its network size falling within the range of well-documented benchmark graphs.
 The monotonic synthetic collapse from 20.3\% to 6.2\% across 12 to 60 nodes is reported separately in Section~\ref{sec:benchmarksyn}.